Quansight/Quansight-website/apps/labs/posts/free-threaded-python-halfway.md

 also lead to crashes or inconsistent results if you spawn threads and trigger some sort of issue, but in my experience, it is more likely that things will "just work" unless you are intentionally doing something unsafe to break a package.
-Workflows with no mutation of shared data structures will often work "out of the box".
+Multithreaded workflows with no mutation of shared data structures will often work "out of the box".

 If you discover problems in your testing, you can let the developers of packages you depend on know that you would like them to support the free-threaded build and give examples of real-world use cases that might benefit.
-Reports where multithreaded parallelism is slower than multiprocessing or where multithreaded workflows lead to crashes or data corruption are always interesting to dive into and resolve.
+Reports with instructions how to trigger data corruptions, crashes, or set up situations where multithreaded parallelism is slower than multiprocessing are particularly useful.

 Although some work to support the free-threaded build involves touching C, C++, or Rust code, pure Python programming skills are all you need for many